-18.2.2.1 Load Profiles for Non-Interval Metered Loads Without Distributed Generation
+18.2.2.1 Load Profiles for Non-Interval Metered Loads Without an Unregistered Distributed Generator

 (1) Load Profiles for non-interval metered Loads are created using statistical models developed from appropriate Load research sample data.
 These models are referred to as adjusted static.
 These model equations relate daily Settlement Interval Load patterns to relevant weather descriptors such as maximum and minimum dry-bulb temperature and humidity.
 Other daily characteristics such as day-of-the-week and sunrise/sunset times are also employed.

-18.2.2.2 Load Profiles for Non-Interval Metered Loads With Distributed Generation
+18.2.2.2 Load Profiles for Non-Interval Metered Loads With an Unregistered Distributed Generator

-(1) Load Profiles for non-interval metered Loads that utilize DG (e.g., PhotoVoltaic (PV) or wind) will be created using a hybrid approach.
+(1) Load Profiles for non-interval metered Loads that utilize Unregistered Distributed Generators (UDGs) (e.g., PhotoVoltaic (PV) or wind) will be created using a hybrid approach.
 At least a portion of the Load Profile will be based on Adjusted Static Models, while engineering estimates and/or generation models may be integrated as well or otherwise utilized.